 The Nam Thanh vermicelli and grilled pork restaurant of Mrs. Tran Thi Chin's family (94 years old) is quite small, simple and old, but every day there are many customers coming to eat.

 Initially, the restaurant was located on Vai Man Street (now Hai Ba Trung Street, Nam Dinh City), and moved to its current location in 1991.
-Although passed down through many generations, the restaurant's way of preparing the sausage has remained the same, creating a unique, distinctive flavor that cannot be found anywhere else.
+Although passed down through many generations, the restaurant's way of preparing the sausage has remained the same, creating a unique and distinctive flavor that cannot be found anywhere else.

-A portion of bun cha here costs 40,000 VND, including a plate of vermicelli, a bowl of grilled meat sprinkled with thinly sliced onions, and a bowl of sweet and sour dipping sauce.
+A portion of bun cha here costs 40,000 VND, including a plate of vermicelli noodles, a bowl of grilled meat sprinkled with thinly sliced onions, and a bowl of sweet and sour dipping sauce.
 The restaurant also serves raw vegetables and pickles made from thinly sliced papaya, soaked just enough to be crispy, helping to balance the fatty taste of the meatloaf.

 A portion of Nha Tho Bun Cha costs 40,000 VND.